Advertiser Disclosure

 • Catering Features: Take catering orders a preset number of days in advance, require deposits that vary on several factors, and take notes for orders during/after consultations.
 You can start a house account with a catering client and charge regularly including any service fees or gratuity owed.
 The KDS software can also be customized to receive and set aside resources for catering orders.

-TouchBistro also offers hardware bundles to get cash drawers, iPad stands, card readers, and other accessories, or you can shop compatible hardware on your own using information from the company’s support pages.
+TouchBistro also offers hardware bundles with cash drawers, iPad stands, card readers, and other accessories, or you can shop compatible hardware on your own using information from the company’s support pages.

 What To Watch Out For